vivek-a666/Sorting-Simulator/README.md

 # Sorting Simulator
-Visual Algo is a web application that visualizes popular algorithms step by step.
+Sorting Simulator is a web application that visualizes 3 popular sorting algorithms step by step.
 This application has two different modes available: